+Loans

-- Loans - (r) No Loan is a Self-certified Loan or was a Self-certified Loan as at the date of origination of the relevant Loan, a Buy to Let Loan, a Help to Buy Loan, an Offset Loan or a Right to Buy Loan.
+- (r) No Loan is a Self-certified Loan or was a Self-certified Loan as at the date of origination of the relevant Loan, a Buy-to-Let Loan or a Right-to-Buy Loan. - 9.
+General

 Self-certified Loan means a Loan that was marketed and underwritten on the premise that the loan applicant or, where applicable, intermediaries were made aware that the information provided by the loan applicant might not be verified by the lender;